 Italians have a particular word to designate this sort of shit.
 Omertà cannot be translated, but you’ll find the meaning here.

 From her side, the girl immediately phoned that 26-year old smiling Mali asylum seeker who had been pestering her for months with his CV.
 She had never seen anyone wanting a job as much as that guy did.
-She promised herlsef she was going to find a job for him in any case.
+She swore she was going to find a job for him in any case.

 They worked together on a new job search strategy that did not involve the refugee centre, and she even gave him her number, and trust me, man, you never give a refugee your number, because they start calling you every ten seconds.